Care for the Caregiver

 If you have ever had to care for a parent, spouse or child, you may find that as they become the focus of friends and family, you become less visible.
-Their attention and concern just naturally falls to the one who is ill.
+Their attention and concern just naturally fall to the one who is ill.
 This is to be expected, but what happens to the one who has the burden of caring for that person over the days, months and sometimes years?
 We often do not think of it, but most family caregivers do not ask for the job and probably would not volunteer for it.
-They are often thrust into the role of being the primary care giver because other relationship and their willingness to help.
+They are often thrust into the role of being the primary caregiver because of other relationship and their willingness to help.

-As a caregiver we tend to experience feelings of resentment when a sick loved one receives so much attention and sympathy while we feel neglected.
+As a caregiver, we tend to experience feelings of resentment when a sick loved one receives so much attention and sympathy while we feel neglected.
 For some reason, other family members and friends assume that we have superhuman strength and can pick up all of the duties or responsibilities of the patient while maintaining our own obligations without a hitch.
 As nice as a pat on the back and a compliment are, they do not relieve the burden that is being carried day after day.

 First, ask them what you can specifically do to lighten their load.
 Your best intentions may not be what they need.

 Here is a sampling of what you can do for any family caregiver:

 Sit with the patient for an hour or more while your family member gets some rest or goes out for a while.
 If at all possible, provide an entire day off each week so they can keep from "burning out".
 A number of family members can take shifts in order to make this happen.
 As much as you need a day or two off from work, the caregiver needs as much.
 Their job is a 24 hour, 7 days a week challenge that they often feel inadequate in doing.
 They know that if the patient needs something in the middle of the night, they will have to get up and help them.

 Vacuum the house

 Run an errand (i.e. grocery shopping, going to the bank, taking the car in for an oil change, etc.)